MatiasStoroni/modak-challenge/README.md

 - Supports multiple rules simultaneously (e.g., per-minute and per-hour limits).
 - Throws RateLimitExceededException when a rule is violated.
 - In-memory persistence for notification events and rules (demo mode).
 - Unit tests with JUnit + Mockito.
+- Docker-ready: Can be built and run in a minimal Docker container or via Docker Compose for easy testing and deployment.

 ---
 ## ⚙️ Requirements